pedroist/freight-delay-notification/README.md

 1. Start the Temporal server: `temporal server start`
 2. Start the Next.js application: `npm run dev`

+## Application flow according to this architecture:

+1. The client (browser) submits a route monitoring request
+2. The Next.js API route receives this request
+3. The API route calls the Temporal client to start a workflow
+4. The Temporal worker (running as a separate process) executes the workflow
+5. The workflow activities call these utility functions (getTrafficInfo, generateDelayMessage)

 ## Notes:
 1. Used React Query for the api requests
 2. Used Temporal for the workflow orchestration